anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 After loading, the app is idle, and this is a great time to do non-essential work to ensure that whatever interactions occur after this period will feel instantaneous.
 Your app's idle time should be broken down into 50 milliseconds chunks so that you can stop when the user starts interacting.

-During the animation stage, such as when users are scrolling or animations are occuring, you only have 16 milliseconds to render a frame.
-This is when 60 frames per second is absolutely critical.
+**During the animation stage, such as when users are scrolling or animations are occuring, you only have 16 milliseconds to render a frame.
+This is when 60 frames per second is absolutely critical.**

 Lastly, there's the reponse period.
 The human mind has about 100 milliseconds' grace period before an interaction with the site feels laggy and janky.
-That means your app needs to respond to user input in some way within a 100 milliseconds.
-Using this time wisely is absolutely critical for setting up difficult animations that run at 60 frames a second.
+That means your app needs to respond to user input in some way within a 100 milliseconds. **Using this time wisely is absolutely critical for setting up difficult animations that run at 60 frames a second.**

 ## Outro

+At this point, you know what you can afford to do and when you can do it, which it pretty handy.

+One thing to bear in mind is just because you can, say, paint or do layouts or even run JS, doesn't mean you have an unlimited budget.
+Layouts and style calculation times for example, both depend on the number of elements that are affected.

+One of the ways you can keep that time down is to reduce the number of elements on which they have to work.

+Now that you have a better idea of how to think about your app as a whole.
+It's time to drill into the specifics of resolving performance issues.

 ===========================

-#Lesson 3 - Weapons of Jank Destruction
+#Lesson 3 - Weapons of Jank Destruction（过渡：tools, find causes of junk）

 - You'll learn how to make sense of the Timeline panel in Chrome DevTools.
 - You'll practice profiling a few different apps to find the source of jank.